Climate change solutions in line with science

-In 2009, Beyond Zero Emissions began working towards the Zero Carbon Australia (ZCA) 2020 plans.
-This started as an initiative of Beyond Zero Emissions and the Climate Emergency Network, (CEN) with generous support from Climate Positive.
-ZCA is now a research collaboration between Beyond Zero Emissions and the University of Melbourne Energy Research Institute.
+In 2009, Beyond Zero Emissions began working on the Zero Carbon Australia (ZCA) plans.
+This started as an initiative of Beyond Zero Emissions and the Climate Emergency Network, CEN, with generous support from Climate Positive.
+ZCA then became a research collaboration between Beyond Zero Emissions and the University of Melbourne Energy Research Institute.

-Work on the plan commenced in early 2009 and encompasses stationary energy, transport, housing and construction, land use, industrial processes and replacing coal export revenue.
-Version one of the ZCA Stationary Energy Plan was launched in 2010 and the ZCA Buildings Plan was published in August 2013.
+Work on the plan commenced in early 2009 and encompasses stationary energy, transport, housing and construction, land use, industrial processes and replacing coal and gas export revenue.
+Our publications are now highly regarded and widely acclaimed.

-The plan draws on the enormous wealth of knowledge, experience and expertise of like-minded individuals from the community.
+Our publications draw on the enormous wealth of knowledge, experience and expertise of individuals and organisations from the scientific, business, industry, economics, engineering, academic, public service and wider civil societies communities.